-When all else fails, you can always dispose of your mattress in the trash.
-If you live in a city, you may be able to leave it by a dumpster on a large item pick up day.
+You can always dispose of your mattress in the trash when all else fails.
+If you live in a city, you may be able to leave it by a dumpster on a large item pick-up day.
 If this option isn’t locally available, then you may have to haul it to the landfill or dump it as waste.
 But if you don’t mind paying, trash removal companies are available in most parts of the country.

 Where Can I Get a Free Mattress?

-If you find yourself personally in need of a free mattress, then we hope this article will also prove useful to you.
-All of the charities, thrift stores, organizations, and online websites listed above facilitate accepting mattress donations.
+If you find yourself personally in need of a free mattress, we hope this article will also prove helpful to you.
+The charities, thrift stores, organizations, and online websites listed above facilitate accepting mattress donations.
 This, in turn, means they also help pair the donated goods with less fortunate people.

 Contact a charity that you believe helps people in your specific situation.
-You can also begin searching for free mattresses on Craigslist, etc. until you find what you need.
+You can also search for free mattresses on Craigslist, etc., until you find what you need.

-By now you should have a pretty good understanding of where to donate a mattress and what to do with old mattress that can’t be donated.
-Just remember, only mattresses that are in great to good condition can be accepted by charities as a donation.
-If your mattress is nowhere near this state, you can always try listing it for free on a third party resale site like Facebook Marketplace, Craigslist, or Let Go.
+By now, you should have a pretty good understanding of where to donate a mattress and what to do with an old mattress that can’t be donated.
+Just remember, only mattresses in good to excellent condition can be accepted by charities as a donation.
+If your mattress is nowhere near this state, you can always try listing it for free on a third-party resale site like Facebook Marketplace, Craigslist, OfferUp, or Let Go.

-We hope that we were able to give you the most applicable solution on how to get rid of an old mattress and where to send your good old bed.
-If donating a mattress is not a viable option in your area, then, at least, you know you tried everything.
+We hope that we were able to give you the most appropriate solution on how to get rid of an old mattress and where to send your good old bed.
+If donating a mattress is not a viable option in your area, then at least you know you tried everything.
 Besides, you can proceed with another alternative like recycling.